 Planning a visit to Death Valley National Park?
 Discover the best things to do in Death Valley, from must-visit scenic overlooks to sensational hikes and drives through the magical landscapes of the park.

-From hiking the golden Mesquite Flat Sand Dunes to walking across the white Badwater Salt Flat, and from hiking beautiful badlands at Zabriskie Point to admiring colorful mineral deposits at Artist’s Palette, there is a lot to do in Death Valley!
+From hiking the golden Mesquite Flat Sand Dunes to walking across the white Badwater Salt Flat, and from gawking at the beautiful badlands at Zabriskie Point to admiring colorful mineral deposits at Artist’s Palette, there is a lot to do in Death Valley!

 The dramatic desert vistas in Death Valley National Park will leave you speechless with their scale and stark beauty.
 One of California’s two stunning desert national parks, Death Valley is a must on any California bucket list.

-Located in southeastern California, Death Valley National Park is about 4.5 hours by road from Los Angeles and a two-hour drive from Las Vegas in neighboring Nevada.
+Located in southeastern California, on the California-Nevada border, Death Valley National Park is about 4.5 hours by road from Los Angeles and a two-hour drive from Las Vegas in neighboring Nevada.

 Read on to discover the most exciting things to do in Death Valley National Park: the must-visit Death Valley attractions and points of interest you will not want to miss!